French Liaisons: The 3-Step Guide on When To Use Them

 For example, when saying les copains (friends), the final “s” of les isn’t pronounced since copains begins with a consonant.

 However, in the case of les amis (another way to say “friends”), to avoid having to make a glottal stop between les and amis, you pronounce the “s” at the end of les.
-Here are some recordings of native French speakers saying les amis so you can hear how it works.

 In practice, things get a little more complicated.
 In this post we’ll walk you through all the instances where you should and shouldn’t use liaisons.